-During His time on earth Jesus healed every sick person who came to Him (Mt 12:15, Mk 6:56).
+During his time on earth Jesus healed every sick person who came to him (Mt 12:15, Mk 6:56).
 Not one person went away unhealed.
-Jesus did this to demonstrate His complete and irresistible power over sin and all its effects.
-So before you eat and drink, examine yourself to see if there are things in your life – sickness, disease, afflictions (Is 53:4, AMP) – that Jesus carried in His body and paid for in His blood.
-If you are sick, proclaim His death and triumphant victory over sin and death!
-Identify your illness as a defeated enemy and lift up the Name of Him who is above every sickness.
+Jesus did this to demonstrate his complete power over sin and all its effects.
+So before you eat and drink, examine yourself to see if there are things in your life – sickness, disease, afflictions (Is 53:4, AMP) – that Jesus carried in his body and paid for in his blood.
+If you are sick, proclaim his death and triumphant victory over sin and death!
+Identify your illness as a defeated enemy and lift up the Name of him who is above every sickness.
 He was wounded that you might be healed, and cursed that you might be blessed (Gal 3:13, 1 Pe 2:24).
 Take your Jesus’ Medicine and be well!

-Here’s the good news: Jesus is still a friend of sinners!
-He died for us while we were sinners and He reconciled us to God while we were His enemies (Rm 5:8,10).
+Jesus is still a friend of sinners!
+He died for us while we were sinners and he reconciled us to God while we were his enemies (Rom 5:8,10).
 People who hesitate over communion – both saints and sinners – do so because they are distracted by their imperfections.
 They draw back like Old Testament lepers because they believe that they are unclean.
-But you have been redeemed by the most precious commodity in the universe – the infinitely precious blood of Jesus (1 Pe 1:19).
-If God loves you enough to die for you, then in His eyes you must be really something special.
+But you have been redeemed by the precious blood of Jesus (1 Pet 1:19).
+If God loves you enough to die for you, then in his eyes you must be really something special.
 And you are!

 Communion is not a time for self-examination but Jesus-examination!
 The only thing that will empower you to overcome sin is the grace of God and it’s not stored in your navel.
 Look to Jesus!
-His blood bought your forgiveness and His death triumphed over all your sin.
-See yourself crucified with Him (Ga 2:20).
-Reckon yourself dead to sin and alive to Christ (Rm 6:11).
+His blood bought your forgiveness and his death triumphed over all your sin.
+See yourself crucified with him (Gal 2:20).
 He is our perfect high priest, a Lamb without blemish or defect.
 Don’t draw back but come boldly to the throne of grace for Christ Himself qualifies you.